 Future illustrators, take note!
 This is a critical skill in Adobe Illustrator.

 A useful tool in Illustrator and Photoshop.
 I use this feature all the time to help with fine tuning my layouts.

 This week, find images that exemplify the concept of “balance and/or symmetry”.
 You must link to the original source (as original as you can find) for each pin and you should provide context and an explanation of why you think each image is illustrative of this week’s concept.
 Put this explanation in the notes field of each pin.
 1-2 sentences will suffice.
 The original artist must be identified.

 Choose images that reveal the use of balance or asymmetry as a primary and crucial part of the work.

 ⊕ For this week, create a Pinterest Board called “Balance/Symmetry” and add 20 images to that board using the guidelines above.
 Submit your link in the form below.

 Emulate and Create

 Emulate a Karine Leger painting.
-You can use Photoshop, Illustrator, or any of the mobile apps to create a replica of a specific work from her website that displays the concept of balance or asymmetry.
+You can use Photoshop, Illustrator, any of the mobile Adobe apps, Sketchbook or whatever you happen to be using to create a replica of a specific work from her website that displays the concept of balance or asymmetry.
 You can change as much as you like, so long as I can tell that it’s an emulation of one of her pieces.

-Create your own abstract piece that uses only simple shapes to display your understanding of asymmetry and balance using either Illustrator or Photoshop.
-Your image size should be 3000 x 3000 and 120 dpi.
-Save it as a flat .jpg and upload it below.
+Create your own abstract piece that uses only simple shapes to display your understanding of asymmetry and balance using your tool of choice.
+Your image size should be a minimum 3000 x 3000 and 120 dpi.
+Save it as a flat .jpg and upload in Google Classroom.